Cannabis in Texas: 1915 El Paso ban

-The Texas city of El Paso was the first American city to individually restrict cannabis, in 1915.
-The scene for this city ban was set in 1913, when a man killed a police officer in neighboring Ciudad Juarez, Mexico, while chasing an El Paso couple.
+The Texas city of El Paso was the first American city to individually restrict cannabis in 1915.
+The scene for this city ban was set in 1913, when a man killed a police officer in neighboring Ciudad Juárez, Mexico, while chasing an El Paso couple.
 Chief Deputy Stanley Good of the El Paso Sheriff's Department noted over several media statements:

 One under its influence is devoid of fear and as reckless of consequences or results.
 There are instances where the drug crazed victim has been placed in jail, but in many cases officers have been compelled to slay the fiend in order to save their own lives. ...
 A large percentage of the crimes committed are by men saturated with the drug...
 Most Mexicans in this section are addicted to the habit, and it is a growing habit among Americans.

 1919 Sale restricted

 In 1919, legislation was enacted to prohibit the transfer of narcotics, including cannabis, for non-medical use.
 Transfer of cannabis in this manner was made a misdemeanor crime; however, possession of the drug still remained legal.